LLM-in-the-Loop

 Foldable keyboard with friction hinges

-This is not a completely new keyboard, but a remake of the Crabapplepad V2 into a foldable version.
 It uses a couple of friction hinges, similar to ones used for laptop lids.
 I bought them on AliExpress, because I wasn’t able to find anything suitable in local shops.
 They are quite strong (about 2Nm), and the keyboard can stay in any position; it is even sturdy enough to use on my lap.
+I am actually typing this note on it while sitting in a coffee shop.

 Vibetenance Mode: Maintaining Legacy Services with AI Agents